Scotland’s Contemporary Music Ensemble

 Red Note is a Delphian Records recording artist, releasing CDs of music by Eddie McGuire, John McLeod, David Wilde and Lyell Cresswell and James Dillon.

-Red Note is supported by Creative Scotland and is a PRS Foundation Talent Development Partner.
+Red Note is supported by Creative Scotland and is a is a PRS Foundation Talent Development Network Partner supported by PPL.

 “The premiere was delivered with superb focus and intensity by Scotland’s top contemporary music ensemble, Red Note, who seem incapable of being dazed by anything and who add their own wit and bright spirit to whatever they tackle” Kate Molleson, The Herald